Liz arrived this morning to place the bees in their new homes.

 Because the queen and the worker bees are originally from different hives they separate them so that they get use to each other’s scent.
 By the time they arrived at their new homes, they are a bonded group.

 The weather was a bit cool and overcast which didn’t make for great photo shots, but helps in keeping the bees calm.
 The cooler the weather, the calmer the bees.
 The hotter the weather, the more aggressive the bees.
 Which is what a smoker does, calms them down so they don’t swarm and sting and amazingly we didn’t use the smoker once.

-Here is Liz and a fellow bee keeper opening the 1st bee package.
+Here are Liz and a fellow beekeeper opening the 1st bee package.
 She is removing a can of corn syrup that is provided to feed the bees through their travels.
 The can was punctured with a small pin to allow the syrup to slowly drip out and feed the bees without making a gooey mess.
 Removing the can leaves an opening for the bees to be removed from the box.

 The white strip to the right of the syrup can is the pull tag for you to hold while you remove the Queen cage.